House of Orléans: Contemporary family

-Jean of Orléans, current head of the house, with his wife and heir apparent, Prince Gaston.
+Jean of Orléans, current head of the house, with his wife and heir apparent, Prince Gaston, Dauphin of France.

 The current head of the house is Jean, Count of Paris (born 1965), who is a claimant to the French throne as John IV.
-For the Orléanists, his pretense is due to being the heir of King Louis Philippe of the French.
+For the Orléanists, his pretense is due to being the heir of King Louis Philippe I of the French.
 For Legitimists, his pretense is due to being the heir of Henri, Count of Chambord, and so of Charles X of France.